viam-soleng/viam-sendgrid-email/README.md

 # sendgrid-email modular resource

 This module implements the [rdk generic API](https://github.com/rdk/generic-api) in a mcvella:messaging:sendgrid-email model.
-With this model, you can send emails with the Sendgrid email service.
+With this model, you can send emails with the Sendgrid email service, including support for attachments.

 ## Requirements